sivaprakasaman/workflow_practice/README.md

 3. `dpOAE` - runs our dpOAE script
 4. `orderPizza` - orders Pizza during a long AN experiment [someone should remove this at some point to make sure its handled properly]
 5. `Shutdown` - Shuts NEL off, saves current state
+6. `STMpilot` - pilot data for R01 using spectro-temporal modulation (STM) stimuli